laboon/ebook/text/41_advanced_unit_testing.md

 Quack!
 ```

 Using this, you could add a way to manually test and call methods, by having the user enter a string and trying to call a method by that name on the object.
-The point is, we now have run-time control of what methods to call.
+We now have run-time control of what methods to call.
 This is very useful for metaprogramming and programmer interfaces such as REPLs (read-eval-print-loop systems, which lets you enter some code, see the results, and repeat).
-However, so far, it has not helped us much with testing private methods.
-However, now that you understand reflection, some minor tweaks to our existing code and we can access them easily.
+Now that you understand reflection, some minor tweaks to our existing code and we can access and test them easily.

-First, you can't use the `getMethod()` or `getMethods()` methods, as they only return publicly available methods.
-Instead, you need to use `getDeclaredMethod()` or `getDeclaredMethods()` methods, which have two key differences.
+You can't use the `getMethod()` or `getMethods()` methods, as they only return publicly available methods.
+Instead, you need to use either the `getDeclaredMethod()` or `getDeclaredMethods()` method.
+These have have two key differences from the `getMethod()`-style methods listed above.

 1. They only return methods declared in that specific class.
 They will not return methods defined in superclasses.
 2. They return public, private, and protected methods.